 What not to do when writing content for search engines

 Take time and effort over your pages, adding your knowledge and expertise.
-In that way Google will reward you and your website.
+Search engines will reward you and your website.

-Bring each of your posts up to date, as Google often rewards fresher content.
+Bring each of your posts up to date, as search engines often reward fresh content.
 But remember to always write for humans.